 Mentoring for Women Producers

-The film mentoring programme is specifically aimed at women producers who already have a relevant experience at the national level and wish to evolve further to a European/international dimension.
-In most cases this growth also involves a strategic and business development of their company.
+The mentoring scheme is an exclusive programme specifically aimed at women producers who have already experience at the national level and wish to evolve further to a European/international dimension.

-Mentoring has revealed to be one of the most effective tools to help women grow within closed business environments.
-Women do not need « more » training, on average they are already well trained, and often better than men, but in industries where networking and personal links are very strong, women need to learn from more experienced professional how to join the club and neutralise gender bias that frequently occur.
+Mentoring has revealed itself to be one of the strongest tools to make women grow within closed business environments.
+Women do not need « more » training, on average they are already well trained, and often better than male producers, but in industries where networking and personal links are very strong, mentoring is a clear tool to enhance women's social capital and improve their business skills to have better access to the market.
 That is why EWA Network launched its first mentoring programme in 2018.

-We are proud to launch now a new edition with the partnership of Thessaloniki's AGORA co-production Market, ODESA Film Market at Odesa International Film Festival, When East Meets West co-production market in Trieste and DOK Leipzig co-production market.
+We are proud to launch now the 4th edition with the partnership of Thessaloniki's co-production Market and When East Meets West co-production market in Trieste.

 What is Mentoring?

-EWA’s Producer’s Mentoring Scheme would allow mentees to upgrade the core skills and competences needed in their profession such as financing, negotiating, management and business development.
-Mentors do not deliver solutions to mentees, the purpose of mentoring is not achieving results in a specific project/activity, but to bring the mentee professional growth to an upper level.
+EWA Network’s Producers’ Mentoring Scheme would allow mentees to upgrade the core skills and competences needed in their profession such as financing, negotiating, management and business development.
+Mentors do not deliver solutions to mentees, the purpose of mentoring is not achieving results in a specific project/activity, but to support the mentee professional growth and to take the next career step to a direction they identify themselves during the mentoring process.

 Who is involved in the programme?

-EWA Network disposes of a pool of experienced women producers who have a successful track record and a consolidated practice in European/international co-production and business development at large.
+EWA Network disposes of a pool of experienced women producers who have a successful track record winning the top international prizes and leading the best practices of European film and TV production.
+EWA Network mentors have a successful business background to understand what it is to succeed as a producer.
 You can glance at their bios here.

 Les Films d'Ici